 - A complete set of professionally produced conference recordings…

-The special price or this year’s Live and Invest in Belize Conference is only US$1,095 per person, only US$1,595 per couple.
-(That’s right… the second half of a couple attends for less than half-price!)
+The special price of the 2020 Live and Invest in Belize Conference will be US$1,095 per person, and only US$1,595 for two.
+(Yes, if you come with a spouse or partner, the second person attends for less than half-price.)

-And you may be eligible for an even better discount:
+And chances are, you’ll be eligible for an even-better discount:

 - Existing Overseas Living Letter readers will save US$50.

 - Subscribers to Simon Letter or Global Property Advisor, as well as Overseas Retirement Circle members save US$100.

-And, of course, All Access Pass Members, Private Access Members, Belize Circle Members, and Live Overseas Personal Consulting Clients are invited to join us as our guests.
+And, of course, All Access Pass Members and Belize Circle Members are invited to join us as our guests.
 Simply contact our Conference Coordinators to reserve your place in the room.

 We’re holding our event at the Radisson Fort George Hotel and Marina in Belize City, where we’ve negotiated a very special rate for our attendees.